DrMWeigand/Kokoros/README.md

 `kokoros` uses a relative small model 87M params, while results in extremly good quality voices results.

+## Key Improvements in this Fork

+- **OpenAI API Compatible Binary Audio Output:**
+  The TTS endpoint now directly returns raw binary audio when `return_audio` is true.
+With the correct MIME types (`audio/mpeg` for MP3 or `audio/wav` for WAV), this output is fully compatible with systems expecting OpenAI's API responses (e.g. open webui).

+- **MP3 Audio Output Support:**
+  In addition to WAV, the API now provides MP3 output using the LAME encoder.
+The encoder is safeguarded by a global mutex to ensure thread-safe operations during encoding.

+- **Simplified Deployment:**
+  Get up and running quickly using the prebuilt Docker image and Docker Compose stack provided.
+This painless deployment approach lets you integrate Kokoro Rust into production environments with minimal effort.

 Languge support:

 - [x] English;